ashwini122/dropoutassignment/README.md

   remove students whose sum(attended) is less 100
   ------------------------------------------------------

-  After this we can do a count(studentID) by doing a group by on state an year on the above result which we received as count
+  After this we can do a count of studentID by doing a group by on state an year on the above result which we received as count
   ---------------------------------------------------------------------------------------------------------------

   this will return the number students who attended 12th for that particular year for that particular state

-  Again to do a goup by on state and do a sum(count) for all the years and store it as total
+  Again to do a goup by on state and do a sum on count column, df('count').sum() for all the years and store it as total
   -------------------------------------------------------------------------------------------

  This will give the sum total sum of students for all years in one particular state.